autonomousvision/py123d/docs/contributing.md

 # Contributing to 123D

-Thank you for your interest in contributing to 123D!
+Contributions to 123D are highly encouraged!
 This guide will help you get started with the development process.

 ## Getting Started